vEnhance/web.evanchen.cc/input/mentors.md

 ---

-This page contains a list of referrals for math competition training at various levels.
+This page contains a list of referrals for math mentorship at various levels.
 They are divided into two categories:

 - Small programs offering either 1:1 instruction or small group lessons; and